What is a benefit loan?

 High cost short term loans

 A number of high cost short term loan providers will consider applicants that receive benefits.
 As the name suggests, high cost short term loans are designed for a one off emergency and not for long term or sustained borrowing.
 Although advertised rates are often north of 1000%, interest is capped at 0.8% per day.
-You can find out more information on this type of product in the short term loans section of the site.
+You can find out more information on this type of product in the short term loans section of the siteor use our short term loan search to find the loan for you in just a few minutes.

 Doorstep loans are also known as home collect credit.
 Doorstep lenders generally pay you in cash and will deliver the loan and collect repayments from your home.
 When applying for a doorstep loan you will be given a personal agent that we decide whether or not to grant you the loan.
 Due to the personal nature of this product, they are generally more lenient towards your credit status.
 Saying this, doorstep loans are an expensive form of credit and should be considered a last resort.